Things know about best boarding school in US

 - Admiral Farragut Academy started in Pine Beach, NJ, and a second campus was purchased in 1945 in St. Petersburg, FL (and is the only campus open today).

-- Farragut was originally an all-boy military boarding school and became a co-ed institution in 1990.
+- Farragut was originally an all-boy best boarding school in US and became a co-ed institution in 1990.
 Today the student body is an average of 40% female and 60% male, 75% day and 25% boarding, and the Upper School students in 8th-12th grade still participate in the NJROTC program.